holepunchto/hyperdrive/README.md

 }
 ```

+#### `var stream = drive.createDiffStream(otherVersion, [prefix])`
+Check what differences there are between the drive version and another version of the drive.

 ### Downloading
 In sparse mode (which is the default), data will be downloaded from peers on-demand.
 If you'd like more control over this, you can use the `download` function to explicitly mark certain files/directory for immediate downloading.

 #### `drive.download([path], [callback])`